-The National Protocol provides 8 principles for any community's response to homeless encampments.
-For homelessness response systems that are wondering how to position this ideal within their currently imperfect reality, perhaps the following summary of five key elements of the right to housing provide a starting point for immediate efforts to enhance local responses to encampments:
+For homelessness response systems that are wondering how to position a response within the imperfect reality, perhaps the following summary of five key elements of the right to housing provide a starting point for immediate efforts to enhance local responses to encampments:

-- 1. To ensure that people's right to housing is strengthened, responses to encampments must maintain safe, appropriate housing as the solution to homelessness; - Homelessness response systems continue to ensure that people in encampments have access to housing, as well as interim measures like safe and appropriate shelter if it is desired; - Engagement with persons in encampments be grounded in a commitment to destruct ineffective and inequitable colonial-based approaches, and to acknowledge the distinct experiences of Indigenous People; - 4.
-The human rights of people in encampments are not violated; - 5.
-People living in the encampment are provided opportunities for meaningful participation in matters that pertain to them.
+1. To ensure that people's right to housing is strengthened, responses to encampments must maintain safe, appropriate housing as the solution to homelessness;

+2. Homelessness response systems continue to ensure that people in encampments have access to housing, as well as interim measures like safe and appropriate shelter if it is desired;

+3. Engagement with persons in encampments be grounded in a commitment to destruct ineffective and inequitable colonial-based approaches, and to acknowledge the distinct experiences of Indigenous Peoples; 4.
+The human rights of people in encampments are not violated;

+5. People living in the encampment are provided opportunities for meaningful participation in matters that pertain to them.